An Allgravity as a Grand Unification of Forces

-So, we have learned that each of the above forces has the unified mass-charge structure.
-They can therefore be called the gravitoelectric, gravitomagnetic, gravitoelectromagnetic, gravitoweak and the gravitostrong forces.
-It is also relevant to call their so that names of these types of forces follow from the historical traditions.
+So, in principle, each of the above forces $F^{K}_{\nu\nu}$ that contains a kind of Newton component and a kind of Coulomb component has the unified mass-charge structure.
+They can therefore be called the gravitoelectric $(G_{E}),$ magnetogravitational $(H_{G}),$ electromagnetogravitational $(EH_{G}),$ gravitoweak $(G_{W})$ and gravitostrong $(G_{S})$ forces.
+It is also relevant that the names $(K=E,$ $W,$ $S,...)$ of these types of forces follow from historical traditions, not excepting that none of them had the characteristic of any freedom.

-There exists, however, the possibility \cite{16} that any electrically charged particle testifies in favor of the existence of a kind of the magnetically charged monoparticle possessing the magnetic rest mass and charge.
-Such a sight to the nature of fundamental symmetry between the electricity and the magnetism explains the fact that the presence of the photon $\gamma_{E}$ with the electric mass \cite{3,6} and charge \cite{17} implies the existence of a kind of the monophoton $\gamma_{H}$ with the magnetic mass and charge.
-From this point of view, the electromagnetic field $(\vec{E}, \vec{H})$ must arise as the field of the unified system of the photon and monophoton $(\gamma_{E}, \gamma_{H})$ where the two pairs of forces of the electric and magnetic nature are united.
-We can therefore call the latter an electromagnetic boson:
+{\bf 3.
+Graviton field and its gauge nature} There exists one more possibility [15], in principle, that any electrically charged particle testifies in favor of the existence of a kind of magnetically charged monoparticle possessing the magnetoelectric mass and charge.
+Such a sight on the nature of the fundamental symmetry between electricity and magnetism explains the fact that the presence of the photon $\gamma_{E}$ with electric $(E)$ mass [4-6] and charge [16] implies the existence of a kind of monophoton $\gamma_{H_{E}}$ with magnetoelectric $(H_{E})$ mass and charge.
+From this point of view, an electromagnetic field $\{\vec{E}, \vec{H_{E}}\}$ must arise as the field of the unified system of the photon and monophoton $\{\gamma_{E}, \gamma_{H_{E}}\},$ where two Newton-Coulomb pairs of forces of electric and magnetoelectric nature are united.
+We can therefore call the latter an electromagnetic $(EH_{E})$ boson:

-Such a photon together with the intermediate particles of weak interactions constitutes an electroweak boson:
+This structural photon and the mediating particles $(W)$ of the weak interactions constitute an electroweak $(EW)$ boson: